yardsale8/stat110_book/_sources/chp7/association_between_two_variables.rst

        use the value of one variable to improve out prediction of a second variable.
     Bivariate data
-       **Biavariate data** consists of data that include two measurements on each individual.
+       **Bivariate data** consists of data that include two measurements on each individual.
 Note that *bivariate* literally means "two variables."

 Scatterplots and Displaying an Association